 Bhaktapur also known as Khwopo and Bhadgaun in the local Newari tongue is the earliest settlement area of the Newari community.
 It was the first Newari kingdom of Kathmandu valley among the three kingdoms (the other two being the Kathmandu Kingdom and Patan or the Lalitpur Kingdom).

-This city was the capital city of Nepal from the 12th to 15th century AD; and was the largest and richest kingdom as well, before the separation of Kathmandu and Patan kingdom.
+This city was the capital of Nepal from the 12th to 15th century AD; and was the largest and richest kingdom as well, before the separation of Kathmandu and the Patan kingdom.

 Among the three main kingdoms of Kathmandu valley, Bhaktapur is unique in itself covering an area of 6.88sq.km with almost 100 thousand settlements lying at an altitude of 1401m/4596ft above sea level.

-Far away from modernism, the unique lifestyle of Newari people their custom, culture, and religious practice is one of the most interesting moments for visitors to observe, people with festive mood every day, early morning visit will be interesting and informative.
+Far away from modernism, the unique lifestyle of Newari people their customs, culture, and religious practice is one of the most interesting moments for visitors to observe, people with festive mood every day, early morning visit will be interesting and informative, a time when temples remain busy with celebrations and ceremonies.

 Women and men with their typical dress visiting temples for ritual ceremonies and daily activities of the local people will remind us of the ancient period.